nest/nest-simulator/source/slurm_script.rst

 The number of nodes needed for your job (see :ref:`figure here <overview_hardware>`).
 The number of nodes will depend on your memory needs and if you're trying to increase the speed of the simulation.

-How much memeory does your simulation need?
+How much memory does your simulation need?
 To get a rough estimate of the memory requirements for your simulation, you can use the number of synapses.
 One synapse is roughly equivalent to X.
 For example: The microcircuit model requires around 16 GB of memory and the multi-area-model requires 1.4 TB.
 If a node has 128 GB of memory then one node is more than sufficient for the microcircuit model but the multi-area model